-- 1. Establish local standards for the creation, accessibility, and adequacy of public recreation facilities. - 2.
-Develop programs and facilities able to meet diverse community recreation needs regardless of age, gender, income and abilities - 3.
+Establish local standards for the creation, accessibility, and adequacy of public recreation facilities.

+- 2. Develop programs and facilities able to meet diverse community recreation needs regardless of age, gender, income and abilities - 3.
 Continue public participation in recreation program creation, operation and maintenance - 4.
 Grow our Environmental and Nature programming opportunities - 5.
-Increase attention to cleanliness and park upkeep due to influx and increased population of users since the onset of the covid pandemic

-- 6. Continue to evaluate older playgrounds and park amenities to stay in compliance and replace/enhance where necessary - Seek acquisition of land at Northern Worcester Athletic complex to address parking issues and needed field upgrades - 8.
+Increase attention to cleanliness and park upkeep due to influx and increased population of users since the onset of the covid pandemic - 6.
+Continue to evaluate older playgrounds and park amenities to stay in compliance and replace/enhance where necessary - 7.
+Seek acquisition of land at Northern Worcester Athletic complex to address parking issues and needed field upgrades - 8.
 Enhance public access to the ocean, bays and beaches - 9.
 Plan for region-wide trail and bikeway system to link existing and new communities with commercial, institutional, cultural, and recreational activity centers (link county, state, and municipal parks and natural areas) - 10.
 Integrate walking trails and bikeways into new developments and facilitate a greenways system - 11.
 Continue to require new development to provide for its internal passive and recreation needs - 12.
-Require developers to pay for or provide the public recreation facilities necessary to support their development - 13.
+Require developers to pay for or provide the public recreation

+- facilities necessary to support their development - 13.
 Coordinate the county's recreation program with the federal, state, and municipal parks and programs - 14.
-Update and implement the land preservation, parks and recreation plan as required by law that the county works toward providing adequate access to trail systems for everyone to enjoy.
+Update and implement the land preservation, parks and recreation plan as required by law

+Worcester County is committed to providing the best facilities possible for its citizens to enjoy.
+The online and inperson feedback received in preparation of this plan has shown it is imperative that the county works toward providing adequate access to trail systems for everyone to enjoy.
 Over 70% of those surveyed indicated that trails are the most important amenity in a park, and over 65% indicated this was the highest priority for improvement to county parks.
 Over 63% indicated clean facilities are a priority for improvement, and as stated in our goals, this will continue to be a priority.
 During the pandemic restrictions, there was a surge in parks visitation, increasing demand for general maintenance and cleaning.
 This trend in demand for outdoor space is anticipated to continue.